jon-lipstate/odin_book/readme.md

 If someone were to provide extensive editing I will look at providing the first X copies' profits as compensation and appreciation for the help.

-If somenone wants to put in substantial authoring efforts, i am happy to take on a coauthor.
+If someone wants to put in substantial authoring efforts, i am happy to take on a coauthor.
 The caveat here is you need to either do extensive research to make sure we cover every base and/or write something like 40-50% of the book.

+Ref for page estimating:

 ~5 char per word -> 500 word/page
 ~1500 char/page